thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 Be careful!
 With great power comes great responsibility.
 Feature Toggles can be extremely dangerous when done badly.
 It is tremendously easy to shoot oneself in the foot and introduce lots of technical debt with toggles.

+Badly managed toggles can go horribly wrong!
+Like we learned from the [Knight Capital Group](https://www.henricodolfing.com/2019/06/project-failure-case-study-knight-capital.html) case.
+Knight Capital Group was a financial services firm.
+In 2012 Knight was the largest trader in U.S. equities with a market share of around 17 percent on the New York Stock Exchange (NYSE) as well as on the Nasdaq Stock Market.
+They managed to lose 440 million USD in 45 minutes.
+Because they reused a feature toggle between two releases with a different meaning together with manual deployments on eight servers.
+They forget to deploy the new release on one of the eight servers.
+One server still ran the old application version with a different meaning for the repurposed feature toggle.
+This resulted in one server sending child orders like crazy for each incoming parent order.
+Ouch!

-We need to manage toggles.
+Therefore, we need to manage toggles.
 Like with Work in Progress, we do not like to have too many active toggles.
 Whenever we do not need a toggle any more, we delete it, immediately.
 Otherwise, we run the risk of having a codebase with lots and lots of toggles and no-one knowing wherefore they are used.
 And no-one daring to remove them.

 Toggles should not depend on each other.
 Avoid the situation where to turn on a feature we have to turn toggle X on, toggle Y off and toggle Z on again.
 It is extremely difficult to reason about such a situation.
 It introduces testing headaches (or should I say hangovers).
 Therefore, always one feature, one toggle.